 Life history trait diversity in changing environments

-Across and within species, diverse life history traits centrally shape how organisms react to a changing environment.
+Across and within species, diverse life history traits centrally shape how organisms respond to changing environments.
 My work on trait diversity has included how variable or changing environments interact with juvenile salmon migration phenology, breeding phenology in threespine sticklebacks, and fish physiology (thermal tolerances and body stoichiometry).

 Currently, I pursue these questions with focus on a culturally-important subsistence fish species.
-Since summer 2017, I have worked alongside multiple collaborators at the Gwich’in Renewable Resource Board, in Arctic communities, and at other universities and agencies (University of Victoria, Department of Fisheries and Oceans) on a community-based project on on Łuk digaii (Broad Whitefish, Coregonus nasus) in the lower Mackenzie River.
+Since summer 2017, I have worked alongside multiple collaborators at the Gwich’in Renewable Resource Board, in Arctic communities, and at other universities and agencies (University of Victoria, Memorial University, Department of Fisheries and Oceans, Environment and Climate Change Canada) on a community-based project on on Łuk digaii (Broad Whitefish, Coregonus nasus) in the lower Mackenzie River.
 Active research questions include describing fish migratory diversity and habitat use, the role of life history diversity in contaminant exposure, and population response to a rapidly-changing watershed.
 For more information and recent publications, visit the whitefish project website here.

 Select media coverage